In this article

 Zoho Flow

-Key strengths: The key advantage of Zoho Flow lies in its tight integration with the broader Zoho suite—Zoho CRM, Zoho Books, Zoho Desk, Zoho Projects, and more.
+Key strengths: The key advantage of Zoho Flow lies in its tight integration with the broader Zoho suite, Zoho CRM, Zoho Books, Zoho Desk, Zoho Projects, and more.
 For users already embedded in the Zoho environment, Flow offers deeper app-level integration than Zapier.

 Overview: Zoho Flow is an automation tool within the Zoho ecosystem that helps users connect different apps and automate tasks across cloud-based software.
 Like Zapier, it enables workflows based on triggers and actions, allowing teams to eliminate repetitive manual tasks.
-But while Zapier is a general-purpose automation platform designed for a wide audience, Zoho Flow is much more focused—it’s built primarily for users already using Zoho products.
+But while Zapier is a general-purpose automation platform designed for a wide audience, Zoho Flow is much more focused, it is built primarily for users already using Zoho products.

-For non-Zoho apps, however, Zoho Flow’s ecosystem is relatively limited.
-It currently supports around 900+ apps, with most integrations focused on widely-used tools like Slack, Gmail, Google Sheets, and Trello.
-This is significantly fewer than Zapier’s 6,000+ integrations.
+For non-Zoho apps, however, Zoho Flow's ecosystem is relatively limited.
+It currently supports around 1,000+ apps, with most integrations focused on widely-used tools like Slack, Gmail, Google Sheets, and Trello.
+This is significantly fewer than Zapier's 9,000+ integrations.

 Support and documentation are aligned with other Zoho products: responsive email support, solid documentation, and regular product updates.
 However, community forums and third-party resources are more limited compared to Zapier.